-- Because you are at a greater risk for developing oral cancer, quit smoking immediately, and limit alcohol consumption.
+- Because smoking and drinking create a greater risk for developing oral cancer, quit smoking immediately and limit alcohol consumption.

 - If an allergen is causing it, avoid the allergen.

-- ANY changes in the color or texture of the lesions or blisters, as well as the spread to another part of the body, should be evaluated by a physician immediately.
+- ANY changes in the color or texture of the lesions or blisters, as well as spreading to another part of the body, should be evaluated by a physician immediately.